metastableB/GPUPeasy/README.md

 better handle testing runs etc.
 - [ ] Allow modifying the font end queue through gui -- currently it lists all and every node that was ever started.
+- [ ] Usecase 1: One of the biggest reason you cannot keep GPU peasy persistent is that there is no way to kill rouge jobs (crated by say, deleting the job files or those that are in an infinite loop).
+This requires us to kill gpu-peasy server.

+    Use case 2: Also, sometimes you accidentally kill certain jobs (because you accidentally changes the underlying python file without realizaing a job was using it).
+There could be other reasons why a job might have failed -- errors in the code while debugging and it makes sense to implement a rerun feature.

+    1. On the UI, display PID for each job.
+    2. Implement a heart-beat check that removes jobs from queues if an external kill event occurs (say I do kill -9 PID).